NSW Work Injury Claim

 What should I gather before asking whether I have a viable damages pathway?

-Bring incident and safety records, witness details, treating and specialist reports, insurer decisions (including section 78 or work-capacity notices), and payroll/tax evidence showing real pre-injury earnings.
-These documents usually decide whether the case is a threshold-only issue or a genuine negligence and economic-loss claim.
+Bring incident and safety records, witness details, treating and specialist reports, insurer decisions (including section 78 or work-capacity notices), and payroll and tax evidence showing real pre-injury earnings.
+These documents help assess impairment, negligence, causation and economic loss; no one document establishes the claim by itself.

 Can secondary psychological symptoms affect work injury damages?